xuefeicao/tdcca/README.md

 If you experience problems related to installing the dependency Matplotlib on OSX, please see https://matplotlib.org/faq/osx_framework.html

 ### Intro to our package
-After installing our package locally, try to import cdn in your python environment and learn about package's function.
+After installing our package locally, try to import tdcca in your python environment and learn about package's function.
 Note: our package name in pypi is tdcca.
 ```
+from tdcca import multi_sim_val
+help(multi_sim_val.multi_sim)
 ```